Product Gifting vs. Product Seeding:

 - Packaging designed to be photographed and filmed

-- Including one product they didn’t ask for as a surprise
+- Including one product they did not ask for as a surprise

 Step 4: Follow Up Without Pressure

-If an influencer hasn’t posted after two weeks, a single warm follow-up is appropriate.
+If an influencer has not posted after two weeks, a single warm follow-up is appropriate.
 Asking “did you receive everything okay?” rather than “when will you post?” preserves the relationship without coming across as demanding.
-Push harder than once and you risk burning the relationship permanently.
+Push harder than once and you risk burning the product gifting relationship permanently.

 Step 5: Track, Attribute, and Repurpose

-Every gifting campaign needs a tracking infrastructure.
+Every product gifting campaign needs a tracking infrastructure.
 At minimum:

 - UTM-tracked links in the influencer’s bio or story swipe-up